elboukai/detection-of-verified-claims-tutorial/README.md

 ---

-###  Embedding Models Used in Re-Ranking

-SimBa combines 4 pretrained models:

-- `all-mpnet-base-v2`
-- `sentence-t5-base`
-- `unsup-simcse-roberta-base`
-- `paraphrase-MiniLM-L6-v2`

-These are fixed inside the code (re-ranking step).
-The candidate retrieval step uses one of these (default or user-defined).

----

 ##  How to Evaluate and Tune Parameters

-To see which combination works best for your data:
+The feature combination that performs best on CheckThat! benchmarks is (Boland et al. 2023)
+- Retrieval with `...`
+- ...
+- braycurtis similarity measure

+If you would like to evaluate if for your data, other feature combinations may yield better results, do the following:

-1. Prepare your queries and a goldstandard file (`gold.tsv`) listing correct matches.
+1. Prepare a goldstandard file (`gold.tsv`) for your query listing correct matches. ........ format?
 2. Run SimBa with various combinations.
-3. Use CLEF's evaluation script to compute MAP@k scores.
+3. Use CLEF's evaluation script to compute MAP@k scores.    ......... how?

-According to [Hövelmeyer et al. 2022], the **best performing combination** was:

-- Retrieval with `all-mpnet-base-v2`
-- Re-ranking using the 4 embeddings + lexical + referential similarity

 ---

 ##  Fast Reruns

-Use `-c` to reuse cached embeddings:
+Use `-c` to reuse cached embeddings for your corpus:

 ```bash
 python main.py sample -c
 ```

+You may do so whenever you are repeatedly working with the same corpus of previously fact-checked claims.
+SimBa will compute the embeddings once, store and reuse them.
+When you want to use a different corpus than for your previous SimBa call, do not use the cached embeddings of the previously used corpus.

 ---